 - Children who are constantly aggressive and willfully disobedient

-– Children who have depression, anxiety or attachment problems
+- Any child who has depression, anxiety, or attachment problems

 - Children who are involved with fostering or adoption

-– Children with conditions like autism and speech problems
+- Kids with conditions like autism and speech problems

 It helps them heal from past traumatic experiences